mikropsoft/StevenBlock/README.md

 ![KernelSU](https://img.shields.io/badge/KernelSU-199116?style=for-the-badge&logo=kernelsu&logoColor=white)
 ![APatch](https://img.shields.io/badge/APatch-3086F8?style=for-the-badge&logo=apatch&logoColor=white)

 Hey there, digital explorer! 👋 Ready to reclaim your online experience?
-Say hello to **StevenBlock v3.0**, your ultimate weapon in the fight against pesky ads, trackers, and sneaky malware.
+Say hello to **StevenBlock**, your ultimate weapon in the fight against pesky ads, trackers, and sneaky malware.
 Now supercharged with a brand-new **Web-based UI**!
 Let's dive into how this little powerhouse can transform your digital life!

 ## **🚀 What Makes StevenBlock Your Digital Superhero?**